mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/examples/ChainedPanels/README.md

 Non-standard order is essentially the creation of a non-horizontal-only display that you can draw to in the same way you would any other display, with VirtualDisplay library looking after the pixel mapping to the physical chained panels.

+For example: You bought four (4) 64x32px panels, and wanted to use them to create a 128x64pixel display.
+You would use the VirtualMatrixPanel class.

 [Refer to this document](VirtualDisplay.pdf) for an explaination and refer to this example on how to use.